 Early Congresswomen’s Backgrounds

-70Allan G. Bogue, Jerome M. Clubb, Carroll R. McKibbin, and Santa A. Traugott, “Members of the House of Representatives and the Processes of Modernization, 1789–1960,” Journal of American History, 63 (September 1976): 275–302; figures on 291.
+70Allan G. Bogue, Jerome M. Clubb, Carroll R. McKibbin, and Santa A. Traugott, “Members of the House of Representatives and the Processes of Modernization, 1789–1960,” Journal of American History 63 (September 1976): 275–302; figures on 291.
 Roughly 30 percent of men, however, were elected in their 30s.

-71The term “freeholder” originated in colonial times—indicating that an individual held his property “free and clear” and was thus eligible to participate in county government.
+71The term “freeholder” originated in colonial times—indicating that a person held property “free and clear” and was thus eligible to participate in county government.
 The position is equivalent to a seat on a county board of commissioners.
-Pratt was a member of the New York City Board of Alderman, forerunner of the city council.
+Pratt was a member of the New York City board of alderman, forerunner of the city council.

-72Melanie Susan Gustafson, Women and the Republican Party, 1854–1924: 179–180; see also Kristie Miller, Ruth Hanna McCormick: A Life in Politics, 1880–1944 (Albuquerque: University of New Mexico Press, 1994).
+72Melanie Susan Gustafson, Women and the Republican Party, 1854–1924 (Champaign: University of Illinois Press, 2001): 179–180.
+See also Kristie Miller, Ruth Hanna McCormick: A Life in Politics, 1880–1944 (Albuquerque: University of New Mexico Press, 1992).